 He has extensive experience in many industries.

 For Stephan Grunwald, consulting is an entrepreneurial activity with many variations; in various industries, for companies of different sizes, in different management structures.
 Yet always with the same sense of entrepreneurship.
 The prerequisite for all this is a sound and broadly diversified foundation in business administration.
 For him, however, the consistent realization of a concept is the ultimate entrepreneurial aspect of consulting differentiating 4C GROUP from its competition.

 His focus lies in the CFO Office covering all aspects of decision making and controlling, reporting & planning, cost management, new role of finance (Industry 4.0), HR digitization and innovation management.

 He has extensive experience in various industries and consulting of owner-managed and family led companies.

 Master of Business Administration

-"The best concept is one, that organizations and its employees truly support and actually apply."
+"The best concepts, new methods and optimized processes are only sustainable if they are borne and put into practice by the employees and the organization."
 That is Peter Keefer's true conviction.
 He transports with this attitude our idea that "true excellence means keeping the grip".
 A solution not only depends on theory, but more than that on a deep understanding of our clients' organization and the ability to adapt.
-For Peter Keefer therefore consulting has a lot in common with "craftsmanship", a profession he has mastered over time.